daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/password-manager/2020-12-10-password-manager.md

 }
 ```

-This function takes the password array as an array of `uint` (4-byte) values, i.e. consider 4 bytes as one block.
+This function takes the input as an array of `uint` (4-byte) values, i.e. consider 4 bytes as one block.
 Each block is xored with the one before it, then [rotated right](https://en.wikipedia.org/wiki/Circular_shift#Implementing_circular_shifts) by 12 bytes.

 We shall revisit this function later when writing the script to find the password.